How We Raise Our Goldendoodles Puppies

 At two days old we begin Early Neurological Stimulation (ENS) exercises, which are conducted once daily until two weeks old.
 This period is believed to be a time of rapid neurological growth and development.
 Even though puppies are very immature during this time frame, they are sensitive and respond to ENS.
 ENS requires handling the puppies one at a time while performing a series of five exercises.
 We start with one puppy and stimulate it using each of the five exercises for 3-5 seconds.

-Tactile Stimulation – Holding the puppy in one hand, and gently stimulate (tickle) the puppy between the toes on any one foot using a Q-tip.
+Tactile Stimulation – Holding the puppy in one hand, and gently stimulate (tickle) the puppy between the toes on any one foot using your thumb.

 Head Held Erect – Using both hands, the puppy is held perpendicular to the ground, (straight up), so that its head is directly above its tail.